This Recovered Life: True stories from the frontlines of the FRN movement

 Share your story on the Food Recovery Network Stage

-You must be a Food Recovery Network volunteer.
+You must be a Food Recovery Network volunteer, past or present, alumni or student.
 That’s it!
 Whether you’re absolutely terrified to speak in front of an audience or you’ve been baring your soul on stage since you were five, there’s a place for you.

-You must be available to attend the 2016 National Food Recovery Dialogue at the University of Maryland on April 2-4, 2015.
+You must be available to attend the 2017 National Food Recovery Dialogue, on November 3rd - 5th, 2017.
 You should also expect to work with FRN National staff to hone and revise your story leading up to the conference, including Skype rehearsals.

 Pitch your Story

-In a couple sentences to a couple paragraphs, tell us your story.
+In a five minute or less video submission, tell us your story.
 You don’t need to be formal about it, just tell the story the way you’d tell it to someone over coffee.
 Even if you’re presenting on food insecurity or food waste research, give us a sense of your story arc and how the experience changed you.
 The stories themselves can take any form (including spoken word), but be thoughtful about how much information you’re trying to cover.
 There should be a clear theme uniting your story.
 The presentations will ultimately be around five minutes long.

 Be explicit about the impact of your story.
 If you have favorite moments, let us know.
 If the story showed you something about the world you hadn't realized before, or changed you (or the other people) in some way, let us know that too.

-Email your description in an attached PDF to FRN’s Director of Innovation, Cam Pascual (email@example.com) and FRN’s Program Coordinator, Mika Weinstein (firstname.lastname@example.org), by January 15, 2015 using the subject line “This Recovered Life”.
+Email your recorded video submission to FRN Program Fellow Gaby Seltzer, (email@example.com), by September 15th using the subject line “This Recovered Life”.
 Once we review submissions, we will select our favorite stories and conduct a video Skype audition in order to choose the finalists.

 Speakers will be selected on the basis of the story’s focus, originality and underlying message.
-The final group will be a diverse set of stories across topic areas.
-Four presenters will be selected.
+Additionally, emphasis will be placed on selecting a diverse group of stories that fits with NFRD’s Programming schedule.
+Our primary goal is to curate a final group with a diverse set of stories across topic areas.
+Five presenters will be selected, while other stories may be selected for display in a poster format in high-traffic areas at the conference.

-If you have any questions, please email FRN’s Program Coordinator, Mika Weinstein (email@example.com).
+If you have any questions, please email FRN Program Fellow Gaby Seltzer, (firstname.lastname@example.org).